wordshaker/jesswhite_4/_posts/2019-04-15-practicaldashboardspart1-post.md

 ## Let's Chat Metrics
 ---

-For the following posts, much like the previous chapter, I will be talking about metrics opposed to diagnostics.
+For the following posts, much like the previous chapter, I will be talking about metrics as opposed to diagnostics.

 **Metrics:**